Dayton Area Briefs

 This tournament was started in 2001 to raise funds for the Storey County Volunteer Fire Department’s annual Children’s Christmas Party in Virginia City.
-New toys are distributed to children from infants to 5th-graders in Storey County.
+New toys are distributed to children from infants to fifth-graders in Storey County.

-In 2005 the VFD teamed up with Storey County Firefighters Association to raise funds for the Community Assistance Program.
+In 2005, the VFD teamed up with Storey County Firefighters Association to raise funds for the community assistance program.

 To become a sponsor, donate a raffle prize, or gather a team to play in the tournament, contact Cherie Nevin at 847-0954 or by e-mail at email@example.com.